rveciana/BasemapTutorial/docs/plotting_data.rst

 `annotate(*args, **kwargs) <http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.annotate>`_

-* The text method does not belong to Basemap, but directly to matplotlib, so it must be called from the plot or axe instance
+* The text method does not belong to Basemap, but directly to matplotlib, so it must be called from the plot or axis instance
 * The first argument is the text string
 * xy is a list with the x and y coordinates of the point pointed by the arrow.
 This will be interprete depending on the xycoords argument
 * xycoords indicates the type of coordinates used in xy: